Updated: April 30, 2026

 — Pair your bank with a budgeting tool to manage cash flow, track expenses automatically, and stay ahead of quarterly taxes.

 Most banks were designed around a simple assumption: income arrives on a predictable schedule in a predictable amount.
-That assumption doesn't hold for freelancers.
+That assumption does not hold for freelancers.
 When client payments arrive through Stripe one week, ACH the next, and occasionally a paper check, traditional banking infrastructure creates friction at every turn — and charges fees on top of it.

 Why Freelancers Need Different Banking